Geum triflorum: Geum triflorum var. canescens

+Geum triflorum var. ciliatum

 Geum triflorum var. ciliatum was first described as species Geum ciliatum by Pursh at the same time as he described G. triflorum.
 Scottish botanist and plant collector George Don reclassified it as Sieversia ciliata in 1832 in the book A General History of the Dichlamydeous Plants.
 It was similarly placed by Greene into his proposed Erythrocoma, but he separated it into two species, Erythrocoma ciliata and Erythrocoma grisea.
 In 1913, Rydberg described Sieversia grisea, but this is now accepted as a synonym for the variety.
 While there were other published classifications, the one currently accepted was written by Norman Carter Fassett and published in 1928 in the journal Rhodora.
 The variety is distinguished by having larger leaflets that are cleft (having a deep division) for more than half their lengths and the seed heads having shorter styles, 15–40 mm instead of 15–70 mm.
 The PLANTS database records it as growing from British Columbia to northern California and from the mountains of New Mexico to Saskatchewan.
 It is recorded by them as growing in both Colorado and Montana without county level distributions.
 This variety is accepted by WFO, PLANTS, POWO, and FNA.

 Geum triflorum f. ornatum was published by Fassett at the same time as G. triflorum var. ciliatum in Rhodora.
 It is not accepted as a form of G. triflorum by most authorities, including WFO, PLANTS, POWO, and FNA.

+Names

+The species name triflorum is botanical Latin meaning three-flowered.
+Due to its wide distribution in North America it has a great many common names, many that are allusions to the appearance of its distinctive seeds with their feathery plumes.
+In English it is often known as prairie smoke for the resemblance of the seed heads to wisps of smoke.
+Similarly, the common name old man's whiskers is likely to be for the appearance of the seed plumes being like gray, fuzzy hairs.
+Less commonly it is also known as torchflower, long-plumed purple avens, grandfather's beard, or lion's beard.
+In Illinois it is also occasionally called Johnny-smokers.
+The origin of the common name avens is unknown, but is applied to species both in and out of the Geum genus.
+It is called both three-flowered avens and purple avens, however Geum rivale is also frequently called purple avens.
+For its three flowers it is also occasionally named three-sisters.